penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/xml-sitemap-feed/readme.txt

-=== XML Sitemap & Google News feeds ===
+=== XML Sitemap & Google News ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=XML%20Sitemap%20Feed
 Tags: sitemap, xml sitemap, news sitemap, sitemap.xml, robots.txt, Google, Google News, Yahoo, Bing, Yandex, Baidu, seo, feed, Polylang, WPML, image sitemap
-Requires at least: 3.2
+Requires at least: 4.4
 Tested up to: 4.9
-Stable tag: 4.9.4
+Stable tag: 5.0.1

 XML and Google News Sitemaps to feed the hungry spiders.
 Multisite, WP Super Cache, Polylang and WPML compatible.

 == Description ==

 This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol. **Multisite**, **Polylang** and **WPML** compatible and there are no files created.
-Options can be found on **Settings > Reading** to control which sitemaps, which post and taxonomy types are included, how priority is calculated, who to ping and set additional robots.txt rules.
+Options can be found on **Settings > Reading** to control which sitemaps, which Post and Taxonomy types are included, how Priority and Lastmod are calculated, who to ping and set additional robots.txt rules.

 The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions, move files or spend time tweaking difficult plugin options.

 You, or site owners on your Multisite network, will not be bothered with overly complicated settings like most other XML Sitemap plugins.
-The default settings will suffice in most cases and XML sitemap values like ChangeFreq and URL Priority are auto-calculated based on post age and comment activity.
+The default settings will suffice in most cases.

 An XML Sitemap Index becomes instantly available on **yourblog.url/sitemap.xml** (or yourblog.url/?feed=sitemap if you're not using a 'fancy' permalink structure) containing references to posts and pages by default, ready for indexing by search engines like Google, Bing, Yahoo, AOL and Ask.
 When the Google News Sitemap is activated, it will become available on **yourblog.url/sitemap-news.xml** (or yourblog.url/?feed=sitemap-news), ready for indexing by Google News.
 Both are automatically referenced in the dynamically created **robots.txt** on **yourblog.url/robots.txt** to tell search engines where to find your XML Sitemaps.
 Google and Bing can be pinged on each new publication.